jaderade123/Youth_Program_Analytics_Dashboard/README.md

 ## Project Overview

-This is an end-to-end data collection and analysis system to track, analyze, and improve upon outreach, attendance, and CQI.
+Built an end-to-end data collection and analysis system to track, analyze, and improve upon outreach, attendance, and CQI.
 I created this centralized system to track participant demographics, attendance, outreach effectiveness, and engagement strategies to inform recruitment strategies.

 ## Data Sources & Tools